Sign in

 Ask Fintool Equity Research AI

-Leo Mariani's questions to Viper Energy Inc (VNOM) leadership
+Leo Mariani's questions to Viper Energy (VNOM) leadership

-Leo Mariani's questions to Viper Energy Inc (VNOM) leadership • Q2 2025
+Leo Mariani's questions to Viper Energy (VNOM) leadership • Q2 2025

 Question

-Leo Mariani asked about the expected timeline for reaching the net debt target, the potential for a base dividend increase, and the current M&A environment given the recent large transactions.
+Leo Mariani of Roth Capital Partners asked about the expected timeline for reaching the net debt target and whether there was room for dividend increases in addition to buybacks.
+He also inquired about the current M&A environment and the availability of deals.

 Answer

-CEO Kaes Van’t Hof indicated it is reasonable to expect a board review of the base dividend in the near future and reaffirmed the commitment to return 100% of free cash flow once the $1.5 billion net debt target is hit.
-On M&A, he reiterated a patient stance, stating the priority is to allow investors to realize the benefits of the two recent transformative deals.
+CEO & Director Kaes Van’t Hof indicated it is reasonable to expect the board to consider a base dividend increase in the coming quarters.
+He reaffirmed the plan to return 100% of cash flow once the debt target is hit.
+On M&A, he reiterated a patient stance, emphasizing the need for investors to realize the benefits from the two recent transformative deals before pursuing new ones.

 Ask Fintool Equity Research AI

-Leo Mariani's questions to Viper Energy Inc (VNOM) leadership • Q1 2025
+Leo Mariani's questions to Viper Energy (VNOM) leadership • Q1 2025

 Question